bogaudio/BogaudioModules/README.md

   - Toggles allow selection of linear, exponential or inverse-exponential shapes for the attack, decay and release stages.
   - The RETRIG switch controls the retrigger behavior (when a new gate or trigger happens while the envelope is running): ATT immediately attacks from the current envelope value (this is the typical behavior with many ADSRs), while RST causes a full reset of the envelope (restarting it at the delay stage).

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the input cable at TRIGGER.
+Pressing the trigger button will trigger all channels.

 #### DADSRH+

 DADSRH+ is a DADSRH, with the addition of CV inputs for each knob, and gate outputs for each stage (a stage's gate output will be high for the duration of the stage).

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the input cable at TRIGGER.
+Pressing the trigger button will trigger all channels.

 #### DGATE

 A trigger-to-gate utility, with gate duration up to 10 seconds, and an optional pre-delay of up to 10 seconds.
 A trigger pulse is output at END when a delay/gate cycle ends.
 If the STOP/LOOP switch is set to LOOP, or if the trigger is high when the cycle ends, the cycle repeats.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the input cable at TRIG.
+Pressing the trigger button will trigger all channels.

 #### SHAPER